stand0001/vilan-privacy-policy/README.md

                       OPTING OUT
-        if you want to opt not to disclose any information to us, we automatically do so the moment you stop using our service. you will not be able to use pretend bot afterwards too. use the nodata command in any server if you don't want the bot to track your data.
+        if you want to opt not to disclose any information to us, we automatically do so the moment you stop using our service. you will not be able to use vilan bot afterwards too. use the nodata command in any server if you don't want the bot to track your data.
      ---------------------------------------------------